People

 Listen to Sister Pushpam Gnanapragasam stories

-Sister Pushpam Gnanapragasam reflects on the Jaffna identity.
-And when the first French missionaries arrived in Jaffna and the role the nuns played during the last months of the war.
+Sister Pushpam Gnanapragasam reflects on Jaffna identity, the arrival of French missionaries in the nineteenth century, and the role Catholic nuns played during the final months of the war.

 Recorded: December 31, 2010